A superb electric toothbrush. There are lots of things to like about this DismaondClean Smart.

-Performance and daily use of this brush is fantastic, it really sets the bar high and shows what is possible with neat innovative touches.
+Performance and daily use of this brush are fantastic, it really sets the bar high and shows what is possible with neat innovative touches.
 We actually rate it as the best electric toothbrush to buy if money isn’t an issue.

-The problem here predominantly is price.
+The problem here is predominantly price.

 Sadly, the ticket price is eye watering.
 You can get brushes that provide equally good cleaning for a fraction of the DiamondClean Smart.